The

 positions and eventually began to arrest and imprison Legionary

-although they would later tried to make agreements, Antonescu
+although they would later tried to negotiate an agreement,

-harshly repressed the Legionaries.
-In another meeting with Hitler,
+Antonescu harshly repressed the Legionaries.
+In another meeting

-that the Legionaries were “fanatics” that needed to be
+Legionaries were “fanatics” that needed to be suppressed.
+The

-then became highly authoritarian and began to arrest and kill
+authoritarian and began to arrest and kill hundreds of

-Legion fled into German territory and were confined to compulsory
+of the Legion fled into German territory and were confined to

-quarters in certain camps; although they are treated well by the
+compulsory quarters in certain camps, although they were treated

 During

-fighting with the Axis against the Soviet Union.
-After the Battle
+Barbarossa, fighting with the Axis against the Soviet Union.

-expanded westwards.
-As the Soviet armies were moving into Romania
+westwards.
+As the Soviet armies were moving into Romania in 1944,

 surrounding him and having him arrested.
 Romania then switched